ConnorSweeneyDev/.config/readme.md

 - OhMyPosh &rightarrow; Paste the `C:\Users\[USERNAME]\.config\posh` folder to that location and run `oh-my-posh disable notice` to stop the annoying update message every so often.
-- Install a NerdFont by going [here](https://www.nerdfonts.com/font-downloads) and put the contents in `C:\Documents\Fonts`, select all and right click then select "Install".
+- Install a NerdFont by going [here](https://www.nerdfonts.com/font-downloads) and put the contents in `C:\Fonts`, select all and right click then select "Install".
 You can delete the .ttf files from the folder after you've installed them.

 If you want my exact settings including the same font I use (CaskaydiaCove Nerd Font), you can replace the following sections of your own `LocalState\settings.json` file with the ones from this